mvojtkovszky/ProperBaseAdapter/README.md

 # ProperBaseAdapter
 Straightforward, fast, easy to use and adaptable generic RecyclerView adapter.
-You'll never have to create another adapter or define types of adapter items again
+You'll never have to create another RecyclerView adapter or define types of items in it ever again.

 ## How do I get started

-1. Define a bunch of Adapter view items by extending AdapterItem class
+1. Define a bunch of Adapter view items by extending AdapterItem class, and let it know what view you type you want for it
 ``` kotlin
 class ImageViewRecyclerItem(private val drawable: Drawable?): AdapterItem<ImageView>() {
     // here we define how view is created
     override fun getNewView(parent: ViewGroup): ImageView {
         return ImageView(parent.context)
     }
     // here we define how view will look like
     override fun onViewBound(view: ImageView) {
         view.setImageDrawable(drawable)